geetikavadali/Augmented-Neural-Lyapunov-Control/README.md

 ## Installation
 Instructions on installation are available within the ![INSTALLATION](./ANLC_v2/INSTALLATION.md/) file.

+## Contacts
+The authors can be contacted for feedback, clarifications or requests of support at:
+`grande.rdev@gmail.com`

 ## Reference
 The article can be accessed open-access on the [IEEE webpage](https://ieeexplore.ieee.org/document/10171339/).